KUKA - Case Study

 To stay on a growth trajectory you not only need innovative product developments but also a sound planning process and this is where KUKA saw the potential to optimize.
 Axel Flechtenmacher, Global Director for Planning & Logistics at KUKA, explains:

 "We want to control our growth and that requires very precise expansion management, based on continuous and thorough planning that covers all the necessary departments and subsidiaries.
 With this in mind, our goal was to establish a company-wide, continuous, monthly planning process on a rolling basis."

 KUKA also wanted to restructure its planning organization by decentralizing future planning into the counter-flow process and introducing workflows and approval hierarchies.

-Before, KUKA departments did their planning separately and only in Excel.
+Prior to the project, KUKA departments conducted their planning activities separately using Excel.

 "Each department would submit an Excel spreadsheet with its own data, then Planning would spend hours patching it all together without any legitimate, consolidated database," says Axel.

 "With the aim of having an integrated Sales & Operations Planning process we wanted to introduce a system that visualized the entire process – from strategic planning to finance and sales to production planning.
 The aim was to provide a structured, common database for Controlling, Sales, and Supply along with the relevant input and reporting functions to cover each department's planning and analysis requirements."

 The KUKA Controlling department was to use the new tool to create its annual year-end forecasts, a rolling monthly quarterly forecast, and to introduce a three-year budget.